 Healing from grief

 - Gratitude – She modeled grateful and abundant living.
-Each time I do something I learned from my mom, I express thanks that she taught me how to live independently and with thanks.
+Each time I do something I learned from my mom, I express thanks that she taught me how to live independently and with gratitude.

 - Courage – She took on situations with bravery and fortitude.
 I inherited her courage and think of her when I face tough situations.